juseg/bowdoin/articles/temperature/response-referee1.rst

    - L62 - We mean 60x60 km, i.e. 3600 km^2.
 The catchment of Bowdoin Glacier
      roughly corresponds to a square of this size.

-   Text labels have been added on Figure 3 to indicating the sensor unit and depth corresponding to each curve.
-The new figure is a little heavy but this is so far the only solution we could find to unambiguously label each curve.
+   Figure 3 has been reworked to label each curve for the corresponding sensor unit and depth.
+The new figure is a little loaded but this is so far the only solution we could find to unambiguously label each curve.
+For BH2 (where a continuous record is missing gaps), thin dashed lines were added to visualize the evolution of temperature between the 2015 and 2016 manual readings.
 Other suggestions on figures and tables have been implemented.

 **Q5 Check List**